 CPA Toulouse (M.B.A.), ISAE Supaero School of Aerospace Engineering

 Mr. Belingard is a senior executive with a successful career leading global pharmaceutical healthcare businesses.
-He has 40 years of managerial experience in the pharmaceutical industry, including at Biomérieux as chairman and CEO, Ipsen Group as chairman and CEO, Roche Diagnostics as CEO, Biomérieux-Pierre Fabre Group as general manager, and Merck & Co. in various leadership roles.
+He has 40 years of managerial experience in the pharmaceutical industry, including at Biomérieux as chairman and CEO, Ipsen Group as chairman and CEO, Roche Diagnostics as CEO, Hoffmann-La Roche Group as a member of the corporate executive committee, Biomérieux-Pierre Fabre Group as general manager, and Merck & Co. in various leadership roles.
 He also served as chairman of “FEFIS”, the French Federation of Health Industries (Fédération Française des Industries de Santé) from 2016 to 2019.
-He has been awarded the Légion d’Honneur and the Ordre National du Mérite.
+He is a recipient of the Légion d’Honneur and the Ordre National du Mérite.

 Cornell University (M.B.A.), HEC (M.S.)